FelixOnline/v2/content/articles/2017-2-24-are-sweet-potato-fries-really-worth-it.md

 “They were hot and crispy which is pleasant.
 Sweet potato was well cooked throughout.
 Good consistent layer of batter on all fries.
 They definitely need salt though.
 They’re very bland.”
 Just like the sweet potato fries, this review should also be taken with a pinch of salt, as Davey is not a food critic and we’ve been informed that the sweet potato fries aren’t actually fried in batter.
 “They’re almost nicer when they’ve cooled down a bit and the batter has solidified into a separable layer.”
 To each their own.

 What does the staff think of the new fries though?
 We talked to Sophie Johnston.
 “They’re pretty good, but pretty expensive” says Johnston.
 “I feel like we’re trying to be too fancy.
-We’re not h\-bar, we’re not a gastro\-pub.”
+We’re not h-bar, we’re not a gastro-pub.”
 Fact.

 But what about logistical costs?
 Were there difficulties programming the sweet potato fries into the new tills?
 Have there been significant training costs to prepare staff for the onslaught of sweet potato fry orders?
 How are kitchen staff coping with trying to balance three types of fries?